Germany: Iranian arrested, suspected of chemical attack plot

 German news agency dpa reported that specialists wearing anti-contamination suits carried evidence out of the man’s home.

+It wasn’t immediately clear how far advanced the plans for an attack were and whether the suspect had picked a specific target.

+But dpa quoted the top security official for North Rhine-Westphalia state, Herbert Reul, as saying authorities had received “a serious tip that led police to intervene the same night.”

-Tabloid newspaper Bild reported that German authorities had received a tip from an allied intelligence agency about the alleged plans for a chemical attack.
+Tabloid newspaper Bild reported that the tip about the alleged plans for a chemical attack came from an allied intelligence agency.

 Five years ago, German police arrested a Tunisian man and his wife on suspicion of planning to carry out a ricin attack in the name of the Islamic State group.
 They were later found guilty and sentenced to 10 and eight years’ imprisonment, respectively.